green-fox-academy/governance/readme.md

 ### Sales account

 Purpose:
-- Converting leads into business
+- Converted leads
-- Keep customers happy
-- Convert clients into brand advocates

 Accountabilities:
-- Keep contacts alive after the first contact
+- Keeping contacts alive after the first contact
-- Drive the sales process
+- Driving clients through the sales process
-- Prepare the contracts in cooperation with the Legal role
+- Preparing the contracts in cooperation with the Legal role
-- Manage project documentation
+- Managing project documentation
-- Find the project manager and the project team when it’s necessary
+- Finding the project manager and the project team when it’s necessary
-- Keep in touch with the delivering team during the project
+- Keeping in touch with the delivering team during the project
 - Pursuing upsell opportunities
+- Handling sales pipeline

 Domain:
 - Negotiate about client contracts

-### Biz.Dev.
-(Barbi, Kristof, Petak)
-Purpose:
-- New business opportunities

-Accountabilities:

-Domains:

 ### Lufthasna Project Coordinator (unfilled)
 Purpose: Lufthasna project started